 Oh, and remember how I told you that your cash flow is the most important number in personal finance?
 You can add your net worth as a very close second.

-“Why is knowing my net worth so important?” – you may be thinking.
+“Why is knowing my net worth so important?” – you may think.

-One thing is sure: it is important not because knowing may allow you to brag (nicely, of course) or because you could compare yourself to others and fit neatly in clichés.
-Like ‘I am part of the 10%’ kind of clichés.
+One thing is sure: it is important not because you could brag (nicely, of course) or because you could compare yourself to others and fit neatly in cliches.
+Like ‘I am part of the 10%’ kind of cliches.

 No. Knowing your net worth, will serve you well because of the following:

 #1.
-You may be more wealthy than you thought; or not
+Your net worth may be higher than you thought; or not